|

 But the connection to Christianity alone is incomplete for the identity and expression of faith as understood by the members of the DiscipleCenter.
 The underpinning of the Gospel is the Torah.
 The context of the early church is the synagogue.
 The Body of the Messiah is made up of both Jew and Gentile.
 The Gentile believers are grafted into the root along side the Jewish branches and become part of the commonwealth of Israel.
 This cannot be expressed by connection to a Christian denomination alone.
 It is therefore the desire of the DiscipleCenter to also affiliate with the Messianic Movement inasmuch as the movement seeks to establish an authentic, Biblical Judaism that is connected to the Jewish people and Rabbinical Judaism, but maintains a distinct confession of Yeshua as the promised Messiah.
 Because the organized messianic movement must guard the Jewish integrity of its identity, direct membership by a predominantly Gentile congregation would be both confusing and counter-productive.
 Therefore, the DiscipleCenter has determined to participate with the Messianic Movement primarily through the Association of Messianic Believers and its parent organization, the International Messianic Alliance and where possible, other organizations such as the Union of Messianic Jewish Congregations.
 We are messianic in that we believe the Gospel, being of the Jews, is, first to the Jew and is never intended to be a vehicle of assimilation or replacement of the Jews as God's chosen people.
 In addition, the DiscipleCenter is committed to bless the descendants of Abraham, whether secular or religious, as a statement of our awareness that the promises and calling of God to Israel have never been removed or replaced.

-By connecting to Christians and Jews, and investigating the scholarship and traditions of Judaism and Christianity, the DiscipleCenter seeks to glean, as much as possible, the foundational faith and practices that were part of first century Nazarene Judaism and primitive Christianity.
+Benefits and responsibilities of Denominational Affiliation By connecting to Christians and Jews, and investigating the scholarship and traditions of Judaism and Christianity, the DiscipleCenter seeks to glean, as much as possible, the foundational faith and practices that were part of first century Nazarene Judaism and primitive Christianity.
 Informed by the two great Judeo-Christian religious traditions, we seek to express an authentic Biblical faith that tests all things and holds to that which is good, and Biblical religious practice that maintains the unity of the Spirit in the bond of peace.
 By affiliation with both historical and contemporary approaches to this faith and practice, we may help others, and be helped in our own spiritual journey.